Pylons/pyramid/docs/narr/hooks.rst

 .. code-block:: python
    :linenos:

-   from pyramid.interfaces import ITraverser from zope.interface import Interface from myapp.traversal import Traverser from myapp.resources import MyRoot
+   from myapp.traversal import Traverser from myapp.resources import MyRoot from pyramid.config import Configurator config = Configurator() config.set_traverser(Traverser, MyRoot)

-   config.registry.registerAdapter(Traverser, (MyRoot,), ITraverser)

 If the above stanza was added to a Pyramid ``__init__.py`` file's ``main`` function, :app:`Pyramid` would use the ``myapp.traversal.Traverser`` only